Sma-RTy/native-on-prem/test/itp/onp/ts05-5g-tests.md

 - Execute `git clone` for  [native-on-prem](https://github.com/otcshare/native-on-prem/) repository.
 Prepare SSH key, etc/hosts as above notes.

-- Make sure that in `oek/group_vars/all/10-default.yml` file following variable is set to "True": `epcforedge_git_repo: True`.
+- Make sure that in `oek/group_vars/all/10-default.yml` file following variable is set to "True": `epcforedge_enable: True`.

 - `oek/group_vars/all/10-default.yml` is set up according to the network (proxy_* and git_repo_token vars)